sunshinescience/personal_blog_website/README.md

 <img src="/images/blog_homepage.png" width="500" height="400">

 TODO:
-All pages:
+- All pages:
     make respponsive
-    Fix bottom part, use arrows and text to scroll through pages in blogs and portfolio and have black background Post pages: get text to not move with resize
+    Fix bottom part, use arrows and text to scroll through pages in blogs and portfolio and have black background
+- Post pages: get text to not move with resize
-        Change previous post and next post to their title with an arrow, in a black background Fix all post pages to have same styles as post-3 About page:
+        Change previous post and next post to their title with an arrow, in a black background Fix all post pages to have same styles as post-3
+- About page:
     Make photo gallery
     move menu to the right
-    Fix footer on smaller screen size (its moved up to below image) Portfolio page: Make responsive with various media sizes (things don't move properly when shrinking to smaller size) see https://www.w3schools.com/css/css_align.asp
+    Fix footer on smaller screen size (its moved up to below image)
-    Fix all portfolio pages to have same styles as project-4
+- Portfolio page: Make responsive with various media sizes (things don't move properly when shrinking to smaller size) see https://www.w3schools.com/css/css_align.asp Fix all portfolio pages to have same styles as project-4
-Footer: add Python blog?
+- Footer: add Python blog?
-Post page number 3: make list have bullets
+- Post page number 3: make list have bullets
-In my posts page, use a photo gallery, and on hover, make transparency less using opaque, and bring the title of the article down
+- In my posts page, use a photo gallery, and on hover, make transparency less using opaque, and bring the title of the article down
 - (jQuery ?) function to write HTML style code on a page, could be useful for blogs
+- Note: Internet Explorer 10 and earlier versions do not support the flex-wrap property.
+Fix photo gallery accordingly on those sites (?)

 HTML entities can be found here: https://devpractical.com/display-html-tags-as-plain-text/